EvilSquirrelGuy/spigot-to-fabric/plugins/coreprotect.md

 :green_circle: Complete

-ledger is the first fully fledged coreprotect alternative for fabric.
+Ledger is the first fully fledged coreprotect alternative for fabric.
 It supports logging of almost everything to SQLite databases, with rollback previews, rollbacks and increasing support for Ledger client mods, which allow GUI interaction with the mod.
-Only available for Minecraft 1.17.x
+Only available for Minecraft >1.17.x

 https://github.com/QuiltServerTools/Ledger